 Can you cut dog hair with human clippers?

-Unfortunately, there’s no simple answer to this question other than, “sometimes.”
+Usually, you should not use human clippers on your dog due to a difference in the clippers’ blade speed, volume, and heat buildup.
+But it’s okay in certain cases, so there’s no simple answer to this question other than, “sometimes.”
 Your dog’s breed, the current state of their coat, and how anxious they get around grooming tools all play a role.

-But don’t worry—the information in this guide will help you determine if you can use human clippers on your dog and when it’s worth adding a good pair of pet clippers to your arsenal.
+The information in this guide will help you determine if you can use human clippers on your dog and when it’s worth adding a good pair of pet clippers to your arsenal.

 In a nutshell: